 In the current era with so many autonomous teams, we sometimes don’t see the big picture.
 Often, it is unclear how (micro) services and applications are connected to each other and depend on components that are far outside of your own team.
 Moreover, for new joiners, it is extremely hard to quickly grasp what your dynamic IT environment looks like.

-A topology-powered observability platform like StackState enables you to move away from knowledge that is either captured in the brain of the super hero - someone who has been with the organization for a long time and knows all of the ins and outs of your IT system - or captured in an outdated Visio drawing.
+A full stack observability platform like StackState enables you to move away from knowledge that is either captured in the brain of the super hero - someone who has been with the organization for a long time and knows all of the ins and outs of your IT system - or captured in an outdated Visio drawing.

 How?
 Because topology-powered observability provides an accurate view of the state of your IT environment at any time.
 New team members will ramp up quickly by viewing the environment through a single pane of glass.
 Now you are no longer dependent on the internal super heroes and you can share knowledge more efficiently.